27-29 Nov – HARMONIES DU SOIR – French chamber music festival - BOOK NOW

 Harmonies Du Soir.
 A festival of French chamber music.
 A beautiful way to bring the year together.

-Could the Adagio of Gabriel Fauré’s Piano Quartet No. 1 have inspired the fictional sonata by Vinteuil, the “little phrase” in Marcel Proust’s In Search of Lost Time?
-In the novel it marks the deepening love between Swann and Odette and later the heartache of their separation.
+Could the Adagio of Gabriel Fauré’s first piano quartet have inspired the Vinteuil’s fictional sonata, the “little phrase” of Marcel Proust’s In Search of Lost Time?
+In the novel, the sonata marks the deepening love between Swann and Odette before twisting into a motif for the heartache of their separation.

 Fauré himself was grieving after the end of his engagement to Marianne Viardot, and pianist Marguerite Long later recalled being unable to hide her tears when performing the quartet while Fauré quietly turned pages for her.

-The program places this emotional centre alongside other voices of French music.
+Around this emotional core are a triptych of late nineteenth century works by Fauré’s lesser-known contemporaries.
 Louise Farrenc’s Nonet brings together a wind quintet and a string quartet in a four-movement design that follows classical forms while giving each instrument an equal role.
 Mel Bonis’s Scènes de la forêt offers a sequence of short, nature-themed pieces that evoke quiet woodland scenes.
-Pauline Garcia Viardot, singer, pianist, composer and sister of Fauré’s former fiancée, adds a different intimacy with the salon elegance of her Romance and the lively Tarantella from Six Morceaux.
+Pauline Garcia -Viardot, singer, pianist, composer and sister of Fauré’s former fiancée, adds a different intimacy with the salon elegance of her Romance and the lively Tarantella from Six Morceaux.

 Louise FARRENC Nonet